 The Centre includes a thriving international research community, involving twelve tenured academic staff, as well as its research fellows and PhD students.
 The Centre attracts visits and research collaborations from major international researchers, many of whom have formal affiliations with the Centre.

 Over the years, CSGP has attracted substantial externally funded research on a wide range of topics.
-It has also recruited excellent MSc and PhD students and its members teach for the School’s MSc degrees in Social and Applied Psychology, Political Psychology and Organisational and Business Psychology.
+It has also recruited excellent MSc and PhD students and its members teach for the School’s MSc degrees in Social Psychology, Political Psychology and Organisational and Business Psychology.
 The Centre also edits an international journal, Group Processes and Intergroup Relations (Sage Publications).

 - To conduct excellent research into the social psychological processes affecting the group and intergroup relations.